Ada-Developers-Academy/core-software-tools/github-code-reviews/code-reviews.md

 Github and other version management software systems provide methods to review suggested changes before accepting them into the `main` branch.
 This is called a _Pull Request_ or PR.
 A PR allows team members to comment on and propose changes on a branch before it is merged in.

-### Pair Programming

-Another way to provide a review on code is through _pair programming_.
-In pair programming, two developers work on the feature as a team.
-The developers take turns with one _driving_, or writing the code and focusing on the immediate task at hand.
-Meanwhile, the second developer _navigates_ or looks at the work from a higher level guiding around complications and obstacles the driver cannot focus on in the moment.

-### Mob Programming

-A third method is called [_mob programming_](https://en.wikipedia.org/wiki/Mob_programming) where a team of developers works on the same feature, at the same time, together.
-One developer drives while the rest of the team navigates.
-Mob programming can be very useful on complicated, tricky, or core features where wide understanding on the team is essential.
-Sometimes it is useful to have as many eyes on the code as possible.

-Both mob programming and pair programming can also be done remotely using software such as [Visual Studio's Liveshare extension](https://code.visualstudio.com/blogs/2017/11/15/live-share).
-They also have the advantage of a very short feedback loop, while a more common pull request review happens asynchronously and can happen hours or even days later.

 ## What to Look For In A Review

 In a code review, we should be looking for: